TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Other.rst

 ..  confval:: styles
     :name: tlo-styles

     This top-level object name is reserved.
-It works just like :confval:`temp`.
+It works just like :confval:`tlo-temp`.
-    It is preserved for historic reasons, use :confval:`temp` instead.
+    It is preserved for historic reasons, use :confval:`tlo-temp` instead.

 ..  index:: Top-level objects; tt_content
 ..  _tlo-tt: